A Fast Graph Neural Network-Based Method for Winner Determination in Multi-Unit Combinatorial Auctions: GNN-Based Method for Multi-Unit WDP

 where $ne[v_{\iota_n}]$ is the set of neighbors of node $v_{\iota_n}$, which corresponds to the bid nodes that request $\iota _n$.
 Also, $\bm{\hat{x}}_{b_m}$, $\bm{\hat{x}}_{\iota_n}$, and $\bm{\hat{e}}(b_m,\iota_n)$ are the initial embedding results for the features of node $v_{b_m}$, node $v_{\iota_n}$, and edge $e(b_m,\iota_n)$, respectively.
 Moreover, functions $g_\iota$ and $r_\iota$ are shared by all item nodes and each function is realized through a 2-layer fully-connected network with ReLU activation functions.
 By the operations in (\ref{tran_1}) and (\ref{out_1}), the output of each item node contains the information from the bids that request it.
 After that, the half-convolution operation is applied to each bid node in $\mathcal{V}_b$ as follows:

 where functions $g_b$ and $r_b$ are shared among all the bid nodes and each of them is again realized through a 2-layer fully-connected network with ReLU activation functions.
 Similarly, by the operations in (\ref{tran_2}) and (\ref{out_2}), the output of each bid node contains the information of the item nodes in its requested bundle and the bid nodes that have at least one item in common with it (which is encapsulated in $\{\bm{o}_{\iota_n}\}_{v_{\iota_n} \in ne[v_{b_m}]}$).
+The above information is what is needed for computing the probability of each bid belonging to the optimal allocation.
 Note that equations (\ref{tran_1}) and (\ref{tran_2}) correspond to the transition function in (\ref{local_tran}), while equations (\ref{out_1}) and (\ref{out_2}) correspond to the output function in (\ref{local_out}).
 Specifically, equations (\ref{local_tran}) and (\ref{local_out}) are general expressions while equations (\ref{tran_1})-(\ref{out_2}) are the detailed realizations we adopt for the WDP.
 Finally, we apply another 2-layer fully-connected network for the outputs of bid nodes and use the softmax operation to compute a probability distribution over all the bids, which is denoted as $\bm{\hat{y}}$.\footnote{Fig. \ref{fig:bi_gnn} is a centralized implementation of the GNN with half-convolution operations.
 Each function in (\ref{tran_1})-(\ref{out_2}) is realized through a 2-layer fully-connected network and used by all the nodes.
 Equivalently, one may assume that each node has a copy of transition and output functions in (\ref{tran_1})-(\ref{out_2}).
 Using GNN to compute the output of each node is equivalent to the process that each node collects neighborhood information and uses its copy of transition and output functions to compute its own output. }